tf-govstack/mosip-opencrvs/README.md

 ## License
 This project is licensed under the terms of [Mozilla Public License 2.0](LICENSE).

+## Deployment
+- This project is available as installable [helm chart](https://github.com/mosip/mosip-helm/tree/1.2.0/charts/opencrvs-mediator).
+- Refer to [deployment instructions](./deployment), for installing the project on a kubenetes cluster using the above helm chart.

 ## Notes
 - Dummy *centerId* and *machineId* are being used in properties.
 These are not part of `mosip_master` db.
 - Keymanager is being used to encrypt and decrypt packet, the same above *ref_id* (`centerId_machineId`) is being used.
 Keymanager will already take care of creating the appropriate keys if this ref_id is not present in its db.